telerik/maui-docs/controls/togglebutton/ripple.md

 * `RippleColor` (`Color`)&mdash;Specifies the color of the ripple effect.
 * `RippleMode` (enum of type `Telerik.Maui.Theming.RippleMode`)&mdash;Specifies the mode in which the ripple effect can be visualized.
 The options are:
+	* (Default)`Pulse`&mdash;The element will play a ripple effect on pressed and the ripple will fade away even on hold.
+	* `Hold`&mdash;The element will play a ripple effect on pressed and flood the element while held.
 	* `None`&mdash;The element will not render ripple effects.
-	* `Pulse`&mdash;The element will play a ripple effect on pressed and the ripple will fade away even on hold.
-	* `Hold`&mdash;The element will play a ripple effect on pressed and flood the element while held.

 > The ripple effect is available on Android.

 ![.NET MAUI ToggleButton Ripple effect](images/togglebutton-ripple-effect-default.gif)

-### Using the Ripple Effect
+### Customizing the Ripple Effect

-The following example demonstrates how to apply ripple effect to the ToggleButton.
+The following example demonstrates how to customize the ripple effect of the ToggleButton by changing the `RippleMode` and `RippleColor`.

 **1.** Define the buttons in XAML:

 <snippet id='togglebutton-ripple-effect' />

-**2.** Define the resources in the page's resources:
+**2.** The following snippet defined in the page's resources shows how to customize `RippleColor` when ToggleButton is pressed.

 <snippet id='togglebutton-ripple-visual-states-resources' />